BieremaBoyzProgramming/bbpPairings/README.txt

-BBP Pairings, a Swiss-system chess tournament engine created by Bierema Boyz Programming copyright (C) 2016
+BBP Pairings, a Swiss-system chess tournament engine created by Bierema Boyz Programming
-See LICENSE.txt for additional copyright and licensing information.
+See LICENSE.txt for copyright and licensing information.

 The most recent version of this program can be downloaded at
 <https://github.com/BieremaBoyzProgramming/bbpPairings/releases>.